fruitbox12/NeuRacle/README.md

 ### What bad things won't happend on NeuRacle?

-**Low performance Validators**: The data update will happen at the "almost same time" in every validators.
-Assume we have some validator with low performance that lead to a data update "slightly different", that validator will right away deemed as "untruthful" and punished.
+**Low performance Validators**: The data update will happen at the *almost same time* in every validators.
+Assume we have some validator with low performance that lead to a data update *slightly different*, that validator will right away deemed as *untruthful* and punished.
 This punish and reward mechanism will ensure all validator to host the Gateway at the best performance.

-**Single point of failure**: The validating system is decentralized, there is no single point of failure.
+**Single point of failure**: The data feeding system is decentralized, there is no single point of failure.

 ### What bad things might happend on NeuRacle?

 **Security, Liveness Break**: NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value to break liveness, >2/3 staked value to really conduct a meaningful attack.
 Based on game-theory, that attack will really hard and costly.
 With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round will all be randomized, make an attack become almost impossible.

+**Single point of unstability**: As mentioned above, the stability of data stream has to be relied on the Admin's monitor, create a *Single point of unstability*.
+NeuRacle use an unstable time unit on-chain like transaction history or epoch, that will affect the *round-length limited time*.
+Since token burning, minting and data updating all happened on data feeding round, the unstable round-length might lead to an *unstable stream of data* and *unpredicted tokeneconomy*.
+Stablizing round-length would need to rely on Admin's monitor (Or the NeuRacle DAO in the future).

+Although such a bad thing might happen on NeuRacle, it wouldn't be a critical problem of an Oracle.
+Unstable data updating time won't affect most Oracle usecase as long as the data is frequently updated.
+However, the data might be delayed more than tolerance and break liveness, lead to other *critical problem* might happened on NeuRacle. (check *Congested Network*)

+**Congested Network**: If Radix Network ever become congested, all the DeFi system will be delayed, not only NeuRacle.
+User is recommended to cease on-chain activity on such an event and wait for the system to cool down.

 ### Can NeuRacle do VRF?

 Unfortunately, current NeuRacle prototype can't do VRF.
 In the future, NeuRacle will include a function to generate random number from a verified seed: "Unix time from NeuRacle service", "Crypto, asset price from NeuRacle service", "The middle address that update NeuRacle datas in the stream of data validation transactions done at almost the same time",...
-All these data are verified to have a degree of "entropy"
+All these data are verified to have a degree of "entropy".

 ## License

 This work is licensed under MIT and Apache 2.0.

-*I'm still an amateur on cryptography and distributed technology, in this work there may still contain something wrong or haven't taken into account.
+*I'm still an amateur on cryptography and distributed technology, this work may still contain something wrong or haven't taken into account.
 I'm glad to have any contributor to this work.*